ncatlab/nlab-content/pages/0/2/8/3/3820/content.md

 ## Idea

 The _covariant phase space_ of a system in [[physics]] is the [[space]] of all of its solutions to its [[classical mechanics|classical equations of motion]], the space of _classical trajectories_ of the system.
-Often one considers a parameterization of this by boundary data on choice a [[Cauchy surface]].
+Often one considers a parameterization of this by boundary data or choice of a [[Cauchy surface]].
 This parameterization is what traditionally is just called a "phase space".
 The "covariant" in "covariant phase space" is to indicated that it goes without any unnatural choices.

 For a system described by [[Lagrangian]] mechanics this comes canonically equipped with a [[presymplectic structure]].
 A proper _phase space_ or _reduced phase space_ is a subspace or [[quotient space]] of the covariant phase space on which the presymplectic structure refines to a [[symplectic manifold|symplectic structure]] or [[Poisson manifold|Poisson strucure]].